CopernicaMarketingSoftware/Documentation/Mailerq/4.2/sending-bounces.md

 and easy to integrate.
 Most of the MailerQ users therefore do no let MailerQ send out its own DSN messages back to the envelope address.
-The only DSN messages that are normally sent back to your envelope address are notifications from MTA's that initially accepted the mail.
+The only DSN messages that are normally sent back to your envelope address are notifications from MTAs that initially accepted the mail.

 However, MailerQ can be configured to send out DSN messages too.
 If you set up a RabbitMQ DSN queue (using the "rabbitmq-dsn" config file property),